When to Use a Two-Page Resume (With Examples & Formatting Tips)

 Two-Page Resume Tips

-• Prioritize Content: Recruiters often focus on the first half of the resume.
-Highlight key skills early by placing the most relevant and impressive information on the first page.
+• Prioritize content: Recruiters often focus on the first half of the resume.
+Place the most relevant and impressive information on the first page.

-• Limit to Two Full Pages: For a balanced document, ensure your resume is exactly two pages long.
+• Write two full pages: For a balanced document, ensure your resume is exactly two pages long.
 If the second page is half-empty, reorganize the content or adjust the formatting.

 Key Takeaways